Lung Disease - TPD Claim Solicitors - Total Permanent DisabilityLAWYER HELPLINE: ☎ 1800 339 958

 If you are unable to work because of Lung Disease you may be able to make a TPD claim for a lump sum from the Total & Permanent Disablement insurance contained within your superannuation fund.
 There is no necessity for you to have been involved in an accident or to have suffered a work related injury to make a TPD claim.
 If you suffer from total and permanent disability, you may be able to make a TPD claim in addition to receiving your super early as a result of your condition.
-Our solicitors can advise you in detail as to the requirements of a successful submission, they will prepare all relevant paperwork and will obtain full supporting documentation.
-Our lawyers will give you advice on the likely success of your claim to a super fund, without further obligation.
-It costs nothing to use our advice service.
+Our TPD claim solicitors can advise you in detail as to the requirements of a successful submission, they will prepare all relevant paperwork and will obtain full supporting documentation.
+Our super lawyers will give you advice on the likely success of your claim to a super fund, without further obligation.
+It costs nothing to use our super advice service.

 Our TPD claim solicitors use a risk free no win no fee arrangement.

 Lung Disease - TPD

 The lungs normally take in oxygen from the atmosphere and transfer the oxygen to haemoglobin, sending it on to the bloodstream and onto the cells.
 You need the alveoli and cells of the lungs in order to make this process work.
 Lung disease can involve anything from damage to the bronchial tree, the lung parenchyma and the alveoli of the lungs.
 Connective tissue can become excessive in the lungs, which forms scar tissue that can damage the way the lungs work.
 Lung disease of all types is the number three killer of all diseases in the US.

 As mentioned, lung disease can affect several areas of the lung.
 There are airway diseases, which affect the trachea or bronchial tree of the lungs.
 This can include emphysema, asthma, and chronic bronchitis.
 The patient feels like they are breathing through a straw and it is very uncomfortable.
 Smoking and allergies are common causes of these diseases.